 Plotting to Succeed Photogrammetry in the Automotive Industry

-The old science of photogrammetry has quietly evolved with advances in digital technology.
+The old science of photogrammetry has quietly evolved with advances in digital technology, now known as tritop photogrammetry.
 Today it is a cost-effective and increasingly popular measurement tool that helps the automotive industry to develop new components and to monitor quality on the production floor quickly, effectively and efficiently.

 Element has recently invested in the surprisingly mobile and versatile equipment at its state-of-the-art Wednesbury, UK, facility to help OEMs and Tier One suppliers to streamline their quality control processes.